rabuu/sheetstorm/src/theorem.typ

 /// #theorem(name: "Pythagoras")[$a^2 + b^2 = c^2$]
 /// ```
 /// -> content
-#let theorem(
+#let _styled_environment(
-  /// The theorem kind which is displayed as prefix. -> content | str
+  /// The environment kind which is displayed as prefix. -> content | str
-  kind: context i18n.translate("Theorem"),
+  kind: none,
+  /// The styling of the `prefix`. -> function
+  prefix-style: strong,
-  /// The numbering of the theorem.
+  /// The numbering of the environment.
   ///
   /// - #auto: Use an automatic counter.
   /// - `none`: Don't number the theorem at all.